The Complete Agent Architecture

 WhatsApp

 • No markdown tables.
+They render as raw text.
 Use bullet lists instead.

 • No headers.
 Use bold or CAPS for emphasis.